pervoikin11-rgb/russian-stock-market-factor-analysis/notebooks/README.md

+# Notebooks

-Jupyter notebooks used during the research.
+Jupyter notebooks used during the development and testing of the statistical analysis.